influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/objectkeys.md

 ---
 title: experimental.objectKeys() function
 description: >
-  The `experimental.objectKeys()` function returns an array of keys in a specified object.
+  The `experimental.objectKeys()` function returns an array of keys in a specified record.
 menu:
   influxdb_2_0_ref:
     name: experimental.objectKeys